justicephysics/humanos2.0/the-mousetrap.md

 The mouse can leave the trap at any time.
 But to leave, it must first realize it is inside one.

-The Virtual Nalanda is that realization, made public and permanent.
+The Justice Physics Nalanda is that realization, made public and permanent.
 It shows the Canal Dogma for what it is.
 It provides the cosmic reference point—the 2.7 K Y‑lattice, the 13.8‑billion‑year proof—that proves the feudal model is not the only way.

 And it offers an alternative: